fomo404/flexbonds/README.md

 - **Passkey Safety**: Your passkey is crucial. **Do not share it** or lose it.
 Without it, unbonding assets is impossible.
 - **Private Key Management**: Keep your wallet's private keys secure.
-- **Transaction Verification**: Always double-check transaction details before approving them in your wallet.
+- **Transaction Verification**: Always double-check transaction details, before approving them in your wallet.

 ### Steps